keras-team/keras-io/examples/generative/md/random_walks_with_stable_diffusion.md

 # Instantiate the Stable Diffusion model
 model = keras_cv.models.StableDiffusion(jit_compile=True)
 ```

 <div class="k-default-codeblock">
 ```
-INFO:tensorflow:Mixed precision compatibility check (mixed_float16): OK
-Your GPUs will likely run quickly with dtype policy mixed_float16 as they all have compute capability of at least 7.0 By using this model checkpoint, you acknowledge that its usage is subject to the terms of the CreativeML Open RAIL-M license at https://raw.githubusercontent.com/CompVis/stable-diffusion/main/LICENSE
+By using this model checkpoint, you acknowledge that its usage is subject to the terms of the CreativeML Open RAIL-M license at https://raw.githubusercontent.com/CompVis/stable-diffusion/main/LICENSE

 ```